 Find Your Voice Retreat for Asian Female Students at Duke

 Find Your Voice is a full-day retreat for Asian female students who want to reflect on the challenges they are facing at Duke and find their own voice to be their own true self.

-Some highlights of the retreat include reflection on current feeling, sharing experiences/thoughts, having an Asian female faculty member for a group advising/Q&A session, and training on boosting confidence.
+Some highlights of the retreat include reflection on current feeling, sharing experiences/thoughts, having an Asian female faculty member for a group advising/Q&A session, and training on public speaking.

 This program is offered by International House in collaboration with the Women's Center with the financial support of Penny Pilgram George Women's Leadership Initiative.